-Michael is an avid content writer and researcher who has had experience in writing winning essays.
+Michael is an avid content writer and researcher with experience in crafting winning essays.

 The Art of Essay Writing

 Essay is a word derived from the French word "Essai" meaning an effort, sketch or attempt at something.
 This is an ideal summation of the task involved.

 An essay differs from other projects both within and beyond academia in the sense that you need to come up with a product of your own unique creativity.
 Here, you have an avenue of expressing your personal view on something that you have observed, read about or experienced.
 You can inject your own personality, perspectives, emotions, as well as challenge the observations that other authors have made on the subject matter.

 The title is the starting point of the process and this needs to be developed in such a way that you are able to systematically show the relationship between the whole and its parts.
 In the writing process, you will need to use examples, draw parallels, and discuss associations.
 To effectively achieve this, it is necessary to employ the use of metaphors, similes, allegories, symbolisms, or other methods of comparison.
 In order to make it unique and captivating to the reader, it is also important to inject unexpected angles or unpredictable conclusions.

 Bear in mind that an essay is an opportunity to present a dynamic interchange of ideas.
 It is possible to be brief without being overly simple.
 You are on a mission to make every word and sentence count, therefore you should never sacrifice quality for quantity.
 Once you have finished writing your draft, it is helpful to read it out loud.
 This will engage your mind in such a way that you will at once start seeing all the discrepancies and imperfections of your writing.